 Today, more than ever, it is easy to get information.
 Customers now have instant access to the lowest possible prices anywhere in the country.
 Don’t make it difficult for them to find deals at the one place that it should be the easiest – your dealership!

 Your vehicles should be on sale!
 You want to make sure you meet your customers’ expectations.
-You don’t want your customers to be disappointed by your private sale or feel that it was not marketed accurately.
+You don’t want your customers to be disappointed by your sale or feel that it was not marketed accurately.

 A recent study showed that every dealer involved in a successful event used aggressive markdown techniques.
 They made sure that their prices were lower than any advertised price.
 The benefits of lowering their prices were worth the cost.